Growth mindset development: the complete guide to changing how you think

 Your growth mindset has blind spots

 People who score high on general growth mindset scales often still hold deeply fixed beliefs in specific areas.
-A meta-analysis by Sisk et al. (2018) found that “broad mindset interventions miss these domain-specific patterns entirely.”
+A meta-analysis by Sisk et al. (2018) found that overall effects of growth mindset interventions were weak, with no evidence that broad interventions reach domain-specific fixed beliefs [3].

 Relationships